Tips and Tricks

 3. Implement load balancing and partitioning to handle high traffic volumes and ensure consistent performance.

-4. Ensure secure message transmission and storage, preventing unauthorized access and data breaches.
+4. Ensure secure message transmission and storage to prevent unauthorized access and data breaches.

 In this project, you will build a data model (event stream and summary tables) for tracking unit sales of the Epic Games portfolio on a given platform.
 The data will be derived from hourly batches of sales data delivered via API in JSON format.